-He is also capable of shape shifting, as he has taken multiple forms over the years the Octopus headed, Dragon winged, Human caricature that is the most familiar.
-Another a gigantic pulsing blob of writhing tentacles and mountainous pseudopod.
-Another a huge mass of constantly changing colors.
+He is also capable of shape shifting, as he has taken multiple forms over the years; however, the Octopus headed, Dragon winged, Human caricature is the most familiar.
+Some more obscure forms include a gigantic pulsing blob of writhing tentacles and mountainous pseudopod and a huge mass of constantly changing colors.
 All will cause a man to go insane upon glancing it.

 In fact Cthulhu's power is so tremendous that when he is to awaken everything in 1,000 miles of R'lyeh will either be destroyed in mind, body, and soul which is the fate of the more fortunate ones, or go irrevocably insane as you see the truths of the omniverse.
 Unlike most beings who are limited to one multiverse, Cthulhu exists in the Dungeons and Dragons multiverse as well as the Lovecraft mythos at the same time.
 His mastery of magics, technology, and psionics have few equals anywhere in existence and the simple fact that he has mastered all three of these rather than just one is truly a feat.
 He also is capable of reality, matter, energy, time, and space manipulation on a truly massive scale.
-His age is stated to be in the vigintillions of years, or 120 Zeroes.
-Thus making him vastly older than the universe is predicted to be or even is predicted to last, thus implying that he has seen many many universes come and go and that ours is merely the latest one to him.
+His age is stated to be in the vigintillions of years, or 120 zeroes.
+By this count, Cthulhu already has a lifespan that dwarfs our own universe's, as the universe is merely 13.772 billion years old and is predicted to last for only five billion more years (according to the theory of eternal inflation, which states that our universe is part of the multiverse); this therefore implies that he has seen many many universes come and go and that ours is merely the latest one to him.

-More of his powers include, the ability to ignore nuclear weapons as if they were nothing, knowledge and mastery of every single spell, and much like the vast majority of the great old ones, is able to summon Azathoth with a spell that has the energies to destroy worlds.
+More of his powers include: the ability to ignore nuclear weapons as if they were nothing, knowledge and mastery of every single spell, and much like the vast majority of the great old ones, is able to summon Azathoth (chiefest God with all immeasurable, even compared to Cthulhu).
 Azathoth is the ruler of the outer gods, beings above the Great old ones and equals of the Elder gods in the books of August Derleth.
-His age is in the vigintillions or one followed by 120 zeros, thus putting him as being older than the universe by

-His resources also are practically endless like his power.
+Cthulhu's resources also are practically as endless as his power.
 He has an army of truly massive proportions at his disposal, consisting of untold legions of insane horrors all over the multiverses he exists in.
 R'lyeh was merely the tip of the iceberg of the resources at his disposal, so to speak.
-As mentioned he has mastered sciences Man kind has never seen, and he has mastered magics well beyond the reach of any man, and his control over psionic forces has few peers.
-Thus furthering his resource pool.
+As mentioned he has mastered sciences mankind has never seen (or will never for that matter), and he has mastered magics well beyond the reach of any man, and his control over psionic forces has few peers, as it is truely limitless.
 His allies are many and his enemies are few.
 For who would in their right mind challenge something that is madness incarnate?

-While he has only starred in one book of Lovecraft's stories and has been merely a minor monster in his books, other authors soon increased his powers, from a Godzilla level to a Galactus level entity in a few decades.
+While he has only starred in one book of Lovecraft's stories and has been merely a minor monster in his books, other authors soon increased his powers, from a world threat, to a universal threat, to a multiversal threat, in a few decades.
 He has spawned perhaps the most spin offs and rip offs of any Fictional Entity in existence.
 Shuma Gorath, The Illithids, Aboleths, and Elder Evils of Dungeons and Dragons, The Nameless things of Tolkein, and Virtually every madenning thing of a near unknowable age.
-As he is now public domain, he is commonly put into modern works, such as the justice league cartoon in terror from the stars, were a toned down version called Icthulhu as the producer mistakenly thought Cthulhu was still under copyright, the grim adventures in Billy and Mandy, and is a major subject in Nox arcana's necronomicon album.
+As he is now public domain, he is commonly put into modern works, such as the justice league cartoon in terror from the stars, which featured a toned down version called Icthulhu as the producer mistakenly thought Cthulhu was still under copyright, the grim adventures in Billy and Mandy, and is a major subject in Nox arcana's necronomicon album.

 His impact is undeniable and exploded upon the expiration of the copyright, as writers could finally use him in their works.
 Hollywood has been slow to notice and only in 2005 did they create a true to the book movie of Cthulhu, but that was but a test of the sellibillity of a Lovecraft movie.
-In the next decade a new saga of Lovecraft book based movies will be released, incidentally about the time of the newer Tolkien movies.
-The next movie is to be The Mountains of Madness, where Cthulhu is referenced as being a mass of pulpy tentacles on a amorphous blob.
+In the next decade a new saga of Lovecraft book based movies will be released.
+The next movie is to be The Mountains of Madness, where Cthulhu is referenced as being a mass of pulpy tentacles on an amorphous blob.